The Power of Stories

 “Storytelling is the most powerful way to put ideas into the world.” ― Robert McKee

-As humans, we learn by example and through stories.
-With stories, we relate to the characters and apply their fictional circumstances to our own real-life situations.
+Through stories we can relate to characters and apply their fictional circumstances to our own real-life situations.
 We especially love stories about heroes who overcome adversity and defeat tyrants.
-But what about heroes who use powers, brute force, or even weapons beyond the scope of mere mortals.

 • The Avengers & pretty much every superhero comic or movie